 If you need to choose a ‘colour’ over a neutral.
 That is much easier to see, even in the fan deck size (below).

-And you can totally paint your own boards.
-If you are a homeowner, you probably don’t need a large collection of sample boards, and the instructions are right here.
+And you can totally paint your own colour boards.
+If you are a homeowner, you probably don’t need a large collection of colour boards, and the instructions are right here.
 I’m just saying you can’t choose neutrals accurately without them.

 Here’s what it actually costs:

-Or you can buy the NEW Sherwin Williams Collection here for $329.
-Stock is limited, when we are sold out, they will be backordered for approximately 2-3 months.
+Or you can buy the NEW Sherwin Williams Collection here for $349.

 The undertone of the colour is printed on the top of the boards to make them easy to find and specify.

-Please note this new collection overlaps with 21 colours from the Essential Collection – limited stock still available but this collection has now been discontinued.
+Please note this new collection overlaps with 21 colours from the Essential Collection which has now been discontinued.

-If you have any of my boards, let us know what you think below!
+If you have any of my large painted colour boards, let us know what you think below!

 Transform the way you see colour, become a True Colour Expert.
 Register here.